jessicarush/javascript-notes/events.md

 keypress - user presses a key that inserts an actual character (repeats...)

 **Mouse / Touch Events**
-click - user presses & releases on an element
+click - user presses & releases or taps on an element
-dblclick - double click and releases
+dblclick - double click and releases or double-tap
-contextmenu - user right-clicks mousedown - presses mouse
+contextmenu - user right-clicks mousedown - presses mouse, similar to touchstart
-mouseup - releases mouse
+mouseup - releases mouse, similar to touchend
 mousemove - moves the mouse (not applicable to touchscreen)
 mouseover - moves mouse over (not applicable to touchscreen)
 mouseout - moves mouse off (not applicable to touchscreen)